COVID-19 is a disease caused by the coronavirus SARS-CoV-2. It affects your lungs, airways and other organs.

 - hygiene measures such as washing our hands and wearing a face mask

 New Zealand’s vaccine plan

-Vaccination is the next step in protecting people from COVID-19.
-The Pfizer vaccine is free and available to everyone in New Zealand aged 12 and over.
+High rates of vaccination is New Zealand’s key tool in protecting people and minimising the spread of COVID-19, and central to the settings in the framework.
+The COVID-19 vaccine is free and available to everyone in New Zealand aged 5 and over.

 Wastewater testing is being used as an extra tool to help check for COVID-19 in New Zealand.
 It is being used as a surveillance tool alongside testing of:

 - symptomatic people in the community